wdi-sf-jan/TicTacToe-Lab/README.md

 ## Ultra Bonus
 * We once had a student implement an Artifical Intelligence (AI) opponent.
 If you really need a challenge, write some code that will play a game of Tic Tac Toe against you.
+(Hint: look into the minimax algorithm).

 ## Resources